adnanbezerra/installertron-3000/README.md

 Some will complain that I made it using Node.JS instead of pure Bash, creating those super cool UI on the command line like a true gigachad.
 To those, I must say that I am sorry, but yes, it's made with Node.
 One day, when I become gigachad, I may translate it to another language.

+(Update from one week later: I'm starting to become a gigachad.
+My next steps are to use Zenity.
+You may no longer need to already have Node installed on your computer soon.
+I gotcha back my brother.)

 So, even though it's a program for autoconfiguration of your computer, you must configure Node.JS.
-You can just copy and past this on your computer:
+You can just copy and past this:

 ``` bash
 curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.37.2/install.sh | bash